Guanqilu/YELP-G1/data/README.md

 The original data files too large, therefore we upload them to the google drive.

-The data files in this foler are mainly from the codes output
+The data files in this foler are mainly from the codes output:

+cat——category